eastgenomics/new_dias_nf/README.md

 ### nextflow.config
 Contains all parameters used in different processes
 ### main.nf
+Calls the modules and runs workflows
+### nextflow_schema.json
+Defines the parameter type
+### modules
-Contains all processes and worflows to run
+Contains modules for all processes
 ### bin folder
 Contains all the source codes/tools